hyperledger/iroha-2-docs/src/guide/advanced/permissions.md

 ## Permission Groups (Roles)

 A set of permissions is called a **role**.
-Similarly to permission tokens, roles can be granted using `Grant` instruction and revoked using `Revoke` instruction.
+Similarly to permission tokens, roles can be granted using the `Grant` instruction and revoked using the `Revoke` instruction.

 Before granting a role to an account, the role should be registered first.